Yashrajjadam/AI-image-colorization/README.md

 * [ ] Deploy as a web app (FastAPI + Streamlit Cloud)

 ## Licence
-This project is licensed under the MIT License - see Licence file for details.
+This project is licensed under the MIT LICENCE - see Licence file for details.